delawaremathguy/ShoppingList14/README.md

 This section contains a more detailed list of changes made to ShoppingList14 prior to the most recent changes of note listed earlier.

+* (*19 Jul*) When the AddOrModifyLocation view appears for an existing location, you can now add a new item directly to its list of associated items.
+When the AddOrModifyItemView appears to add the new item, the item's location will default to the existing location.  *Some testing may still be required*.
 * (*19 Apr*) Rescinded UUID-based strategy of 18 April for unhighlighting lists, which was crashing the app in one view.  *I will continue to research the issue*.
 * (*19 Apr*) Fixed title display in Purchased Items tab when searching.
 * (*19 Apr*) Added navigation title to Preferences screen.